 Over the last few years EOIR has added space in some existing locations, and expanded its number of locations.
 In October 2018, EOIR opened a video teleconferencing (VTC)-only adjudication center.
-Additionally, new courts opened in Louisville, KY, and LaSalle, LA.
-By expanding available court space as the IJ corps expands, EOIR will be able to hear a greater volume of cases, reducing the backlog more quickly.
+Additionally, new courts opened in 2018 and 2019, including ones in LaSalle, LA, Van Nuys, CA, Atlanta, GA, and Sacramento, CA. By expanding available court space as the IJ corps expands, EOIR will be able to hear a greater volume of cases, reducing the backlog more quickly.